ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Determining the Organizational Domain {#determining-the-organizational-domain}

-The DMARC protocol defines a method for a Public Suffix Domain to identify itself as such using a tag in its published DMARC policy record.
-An Organizational Domain is any subdomain of a PSD that includes exactly one more label than the PSD in its name.

 For any email message, the Organizational Domain of the RFC5322.From domain is determined by performing a DNS Tree Walk in the reverse order described in (#dns-tree-walk).
 The target of the search is a valid DMARC record that contains a psd tag with a value of 'y'.
-Once such a record has been found, the Organizational Domain for the DNS domain matching the one found in the RFC5322.From domain can be declared to be the target domain queried for in the next step just after the query that found the PSD domain.
+Once such a record has been found, the Organizational Domain is the target domain that would be queried in the next step in this reverse tree walk.
 If the first DMARC record returned does not contain a psd tag with a value of 'y', that domain is the Organizational Domain.
 If the maxmimum depth of the reverse DNS Tree Walk is reached without a DMARC record being located, the RFC5322.From domain is the Organziational Domain.

 For example, given the RFC5322.From domain "a.mail.example.com", a series of DNS queries for DMARC records would be executed starting with "\_dmarc.com" and potentially finishing with "\_dmarc.a.mail.example.com".
-The "\_dmarc.com" record would contain a psd tag with a value of 'y', and so the Organizational Domain for this RFC5322.From domain would be determined to be "example.com", the domain of the DMARC query executed after the query for "\_dmarc.com".
+If the "\_dmarc.com" record contains a psd tag with a value of 'y', then the Organizational Domain for this RFC5322.From domain would be determined to be "example.com", the domain of the DMARC query executed after the query for "\_dmarc.com".

+Note: If no applicable DMARC policy is discovered for the RFC5322.From domain during the first tree walk, then there is no need to search for an Organizational Domain, as the DMARC mechanism does not apply to the message in question.

 ##  Identifier Alignment Explained {#identifier-alignment-explained}